JustinLee27/CPSC_357_FinalProject/README.md

 ## Installation

-To run the program, make sure your Xcode is fully up to date as it won't work otherwise.
+- To run the program, make sure your Xcode is fully up to date as it won't work otherwise.
-Also, try to use the iPhone 15.
-Any model should be fine I would recommend iOS 17.4 as that is what my Xcode runs on.
+- Also, try to use the iPhone 15.
+Any model should be fine.
+- I would recommend iOS 17.4 as that is what my Xcode runs on.

 ## Usage